Family Owned and Operated Since 1936

 1985 - The motel rooms were torn down and the name changed to Phillips RV Park.
 Seventeen additional full hook-up spaces were then added.
 During the late ’80s, the old laundry room was turned into an Internet room for customers.

 Early 2000’s - cable TV, wireless Internet and a new playground was installed.
 Over the course of eight years more than 300 cottonwood trees were cut down due to old age and disease.
-As cottonwoods were cut down, new trees were planted.
+New trees were planted.

 2016 - Celebrated our 80th Anniversary.